 11 W. State St., Pasadena, CA 91105

-If you live in Pasadena, then you’ll want to check out Yoga House.
-Yoga House has been a popular spot in Pasadena since 1997, at a time when there was no full-time Yoga studio in the area.
-They offer a wide range of classes and styles including therapeutic yoga for those living with cancer to Ashtanga, Yoga for Arthritis, Yoga for Kids, Restorative Yoga, Pre-Natal Yoga, and much more.
+If you live in Pasadena, you’ll want to check out Yoga House.
+Yoga House has been a popular spot in Pasadena since 1997, at a time when there was no full-time yoga studio in the area.
+They offer a wide range of classes and styles including therapeutic yoga (for those living with cancer), Ashtanga, yoga for arthritis, yoga for kids, restorative yoga, pre-natal yoga, and much more.

 CorePower Yoga

 CorePower Yoga has more than 200 studios across the country.
 CorePower Yoga describes their version of yoga as “unlike any other.
 You’ll work every muscle and every emotion to change your body and your life.”
-Most of the classes are heated and go from beginner to advanced and include a yoga with weights.
-For anyone new to CorePower, first timers can try it for free for a week (check the website for current specials).
+Most of the classes are heated, ranging from beginner to advanced, and include yoga with weights.
+For anyone new to CorePower, first-timers can try it for free for a week (check the website for current specials).

 One Down Dog

-There are three locations of One Down Dog – in Echo Park, Eagle Rock, and Silver Lake.
-This female-owned yoga studio features lots of music, moving, laughing, dancing in their “unique, upbeat, feel good yoga classes.”
+There are three locations of One Down Dog — in Echo Park, Eagle Rock, and East Hollywood.
+This female-owned yoga studio features lots of music, moving, laughing, and dancing in their “unique, upbeat, feel-good yoga classes.”
 Classes are flow-based, set to music, and offered for all levels.
-Classes include a Baby and Me session (for newborns and babies up to 18 months old), Core, Kids Class (ages 4-7), Prenatal, Sculpt, and more.
-They offer a new students special which includes 30 days for $50.
+One Down Dog offers a Baby and Me session (for newborns and babies up to 18 months old), Core, Beginner’s, Prenatal, Meditation, and more.
+They offer a new student special as well as gift cards.

 3504 Highland Ave., Manhattan Beach, CA 90266

-The Green Yogi in Manhattan Beach has received the distinction of being voted (five different times) “best yoga studio” by Southbay Magazine and Easy Reader.
-This “eco-chic power yoga studio” offers classes featuring music, designed for all levels, and most are between 60-75 minutes in duration.
-Additionally, the studio strives to be environmentally conscious including paperless check-in and registration and all studio waste is 100% recyclable.
-Check the website for information regarding their introductory special of 3 classes for $25.
+Round Willow Yoga, formerly The Green Yogi, in Manhattan Beach, has received the distinction of being voted (five different times) “best yoga studio” by Southbay Magazine and Easy Reader.
+This “eco-chic power yoga studio” offers classes featuring music, designed for all levels, and most are around 60 minutes in duration.
+Additionally, the studio strives to be environmentally conscious — including paperless check-in and registration — and all studio waste is 100% recyclable.
+Check the website for information regarding their introductory specials.

 Yoga at the Raven